Yggdroot/LeaderF/README.md

 LeaderF
 =======

-This plugin is mainly used for locating files, buffers, mrus, tags in large project.
+This plugin is mainly used for locating files, buffers, mrus, ctags, gtags, etc. in large project.

  - Written in Python.
  - Support fuzzy and regex searching.